rreece/rreece.github.io/outline-of-philosophy/naturalism.md

     -   Stock, K. (2021).
 [I refuse to be bullied into silence](https://www.dailymail.co.uk/news/article-9155659/I-refuse-bullied-silence-PROFESSOR-KATHLEEN-STOCK.html).
 -   Diversity in philosophy
     -   Gross, D.A.
 (2021).
 [Peter Singer is committed to controversial ideas](https://www.newyorker.com/culture/the-new-yorker-interview/peter-singer-is-committed-to-controversial-ideas). *The New Yorker*.
 April 25, 2021.
+-   Intellectual Dark Web (IDW)
+    -   Weiss, B. (2018).
+[Meet the Renegades of the Intellectual Dark Web](https://web.archive.org/web/20200131000213/https://www.nytimes.com/2018/05/08/opinion/intellectual-dark-web.html). *The New York Times*.
+    -   Kanelos, P. (2021).
+[We can't wait for universities to fix themselves.
+So we're starting a new one.](https://bariweiss.substack.com/p/we-cant-wait-for-universities-to) (Announcement of [The University of Austin](https://www.uaustin.org/).)

 [^Konnikova2012]: @Konnikova_2012_Humanities_arent_a_scienceStop_treating_them\.
 [^McCrea2019]: @McCrea_2019_The_magical_thinking_of_guys_who_love_logic\.